Ellen MacArthur

-MacArthur is a successful solo long-distance yachtswoman.
+Dame Ellen Patricia MacArthur DBE (born 8 July 1976) is an English retired sailor and charity founder.
 On 7 February 2005, she broke the world record for the fastest solo circumnavigation of the globe, a feat which gained her international renown.
-Francis Joyon, the Frenchman who had held the record before MacArthur, was able to recover the record again in early 2008.

-Following her retirement from professional sailing on 2 September 2010, MacArthur announced the launch of the Ellen MacArthur Foundation, a charity that works with business and education to accelerate the transition to a circular economy.
+She held the record until early 2008.
+Following her retirement from professional sailing on 2 September 2010, MacArthur announced the launch of the Ellen MacArthur Foundation, a charity that works with business and education to promote a circular economy.

-Early life
+Personal life

-MacArthur was born in Derbyshire where she lived with her parents, who were both teachers, and two brothers Fergus, still in Whatstandwell, and Lewis, who now lives in Pennsylvania.
+MacArthur was born in Whatstandwell near Matlock in Derbyshire.
 She acquired her early interest in sailing, firstly by her desire to emulate her idol at the time, Sophie Burke, and secondly by reading Arthur Ransome's Swallows and Amazons series of books.
 She has since become the Patron of the Nancy Blackett Trust which owns and operates Ransome's yacht, Nancy Blackett.

 Her first experience of sailing was on a boat owned by her aunt Thea MacArthur on the east coast of England.
-She saved her school dinner money for three years to buy her first boat, an eight-foot dinghy, which she named Threp'ny Bit even though decimalisation had taken place before she was born.
-She sellotaped a real 'threepenny bit' coin onto the bow.
+She saved her school dinner money for three years to buy her first boat, an eight-foot dinghy, which she named Threp'ny Bit.
+She sellotaped a threepenny bit coin onto the bow.

 MacArthur attended Wirksworth County Infants and Junior Schools and the Anthony Gell School and also worked at a sailing school in Hull.
 When she was 17, MacArthur bought a Corribee and named it Iduna; she described the first moment she saw it as "love at first sight".
 In 1995 she sailed Iduna single-handed on a circumnavigation of Great Britain.

 In 1997, she finished 17th in the Mini Transat solo transatlantic race after fitting out her 21 ft (6.4 m) Classe Mini yacht Le Poisson herself while living in a French boatyard.
 She was named 1998 British Telecom/Royal Yachting Association "Yachtsman of The Year" in the UK and "Sailing's Young Hope" in France.

-Asteroid 20043 Ellenmacarthur is named after her.
+Asteroid 20043 Ellenmacarthur is named after her, as is a new dinosaur species identified from fossil finds on the Isle of Wight: Istiorachis macarthurae, which had a sail-like feature on its back.